NikolayRag/typeTodo/README.rst

 ---------------

 1.1.
-       TypeTodo stores and updates verbose TODO comments to external per-project database while leaving breef version inlined in the code.
+       TypeTodo stores and updates verbose TODO comments to external per-project database and leaves breef version inlined in the code.

 1.2.
        Available database modes are **.todo** raw text file and **MySQL**